IAEA: No explosives found on Zaporizhzhia reactor roofs after month-long wait | Headlines

 IAEA: No explosives found on Zaporizhzhia reactor roofs after month-long wait

+The U.N. nuclear watchdog has been granted access to areas of the Russian-held Zaporizhzhia nuclear power plant in southern Ukraine a month after requesting it, and has found no explosives, it said in a statement on Friday.
+The team will continue its requests to visit the roofs of the other 4 units," Friday's statement said.

-The U.N. nuclear watchdog has "finally" been granted access to areas of the Russian-held Zaporizhzhia nuclear power plant in Ukraine that it first requested a month ago and has found no explosives, the agency said in a statement on Friday.
+The U.N. nuclear watchdog has been granted access to areas of the Russian-held Zaporizhzhia nuclear power plant in southern Ukraine a month after requesting it, and has found no explosives, it said in a statement on Friday.
+On July 4, Russia and Ukraine accused each other of planning to stage an attack on Europe's biggest nuclear power plant, where the International Atomic Energy Agency has repeatedly warned of potential catastrophe from nearby military clashes.

+A small IAEA team based at the plant sought to verify the accusations.
+It issued updates in the following weeks to say that it had found no signs of explosives in the areas it had been able to visit, except mines outside the perimeter

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)